-We were in the middle of planning our big breakfast feast once back into town when we rounded a corner and immediately knew our breakfast would have to wait.
-One of the two newly installed bridges over a creek crossing on the Middle Fork Road was plugged with debris and water was flowing so fast and high there was no way across.
+We were in the middle of planning our homecoming breakfast feast when we rounded a corner and immediately knew our breakfast would have to wait.
+One of the two newly installed culverts over a creek crossing on the Middle Fork Road was plugged with debris and water was flowing so fast and high there was no way across.
 Elation went to deflation pretty quickly.

-A little unsure who to call, I called my friend Scott who lives in North Bend and was elated when the call went through.
+A little unsure who to contact, I called my friend Scott who lives in North Bend and was elated when the call went through.
 I told him our situation, where we were stuck, and that we had supplies and were safe.
-He called King County Search & Rescue and I talked to the King County Sheriff’s department about 15-20 minutes later to clarify the details.
+He called King County Search & Rescue and I talked to the King County Sheriff’s department a short while later to help clarify details.
 They told me there were several major washouts on the road and that the Middle Fork had been closed down at Valley Camp.
 Brian and Mac took turns using my phone to let work and friends know they were ok.